 Also, vitamin C has been shown to aid in the skin regeneration process that helps the body repair sun damage, in addition to boosting the production of collagen.
 Collagen, in this case, gives your skin volume and structure while fading fine lines and making wrinkles less prominent.

 Often overlooked, zinc is one of the most significant minerals when it comes to achieving and maintaining a healthy skin tone, particularly if you are prone to acne lesions.
 Apparently, zinc aids in speeding up the healing process after tissue injury or the rapture of the epidermis.
 What's more, it also shields the skin from progressive sun damage thanks to its natural ability to double up as an antioxidant.
 And this gives you the luxury of getting that elusive bronze tan during summer without worrying about your skin turning leathery later.
-So get some zinc drops today and stay at the top of your game.
+Melatonin, a hormone that regulates sleep and wakefulness, has also been found to help protect the skin from UV radiation, and it can be taken in supplement form.
+So get some zinc and melatonin drops today and stay at the top of your game.

 3. Vitamin E